3.3 Indexes

 Therefore, although it appears as if you are receiving a $1,750 wage increase, when you factor in the increased cost of living you are actually earning $188.79 less than you did last year.
 Perhaps you should discuss this matter further with your boss.
 Since the CPI had a percent change of 2.4015% (verify!), your income must rise to at least $83,201.25 for you to break even.

-Work on section 3.3 exercises in Fundamentals of Business Math Exercises.
+Work on section 3.3 exercises in Fundamentals of Business Math Exercises after reading this section.
 Discuss your solutions with your peers and/or course instructor.

 You may consult answers to select exercises: Fundamentals of Business Math Exercises – Select Answers